doubleloop-io/enel-birthday-greetings/README.md

   Then:
   no email
-- [ ] pass filepath to BirthdayGreetings
+- [ ] pass filepath to it.enel.kata.birthday_greetings.BirthdayGreetings
-- [ ] pass SMTP server configuration to BirthdayGreetings
+- [ ] pass SMTP server configuration to it.enel.kata.birthday_greetings.BirthdayGreetings
 - [X] handle external resources
 - [ ] Employee file is empty -> log error to console (message empty file) + no email
 - [ ] Wrong file format